 These are just a few examples of both.
 Still hungry for more prefixes and suffixes?

-3. Two-Letter Words
+3. Master the Two-Letter Words

 Do you play against someone who uses two-letter words?
-They probably use these as hooks which help them connect to another word.
+They probably use these as hooks that help them connect to another word.
 Mastering these words will open up many possibilities as they allow you to form words on your tray, not just on the board.

-4. Compound Words
+4. Make Compound Words

 Depending on who you are playing against, they may think they have played strategically, thinking you could only add a D, S, or R as the end letter or, in the example, an s at the beginning.